juan1coder/obs-CLI-redux/README.md

 # OBS CLI redux
 BASH script to mimic the OBS broadcasting software behavior and record, remix two audio sources on the fly, add thumbnails all using just CLI as a simple & main function.
 The only complex thing about this script its the filter.
+This is a way of fine tuning in my case If I needed a simple script to record audio and microphone this can be done in OBS, however the file size was huge for my standards, this will produce a small file size output which was the purpose of this script.